ganovak/AcademicWebsite/content/home/courses.md

 +++
-# A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "Coursework"
-subtitle = ""
+title = "Coursework of Interest" subtitle = ""

 [content]